-Select all agencies/organizations that the Underserved Program-funded agency provided referrals to/received referrals from, met with, or engaged in consultation with during the current reporting period.
-In the last column, indicate the agencies or organizations with which you have a mandatory collaboration for purposes of your Underserved Program grant.
+In the first column, select all agencies/organizations that you provided Underserved Program-funded referrals to/received from, met with, or engaged in consultation with during the current reporting period.
 If Underserved Program-funded staff participated in a task force or work group, check all attendees.
+In the second column, indicate the agencies or organizations with which you have a mandatory collaboration for purposes of your grant (MOU partner).